jimdn/restful/README.md

 - With the field check function, the incoming data field type is wrong or does not exist, it will return a failure and prompt specific error information.

-- Support custom data ID or automatically create ID (UUIDv4), BTW, pay attention to the writing of tags:
+- Support custom data ID or automatically create ID (UUIDv4), pay attention to the writing of tags:
   ```go
     type Foo struct {
         Id  *string  `json:"id,omitempty" bson:"_id,omitempty"`